-- a) If a student wishes to withdraw from any Wintec programme or module, they must notify Wintec in writing by completing a Change to Enrolment or Withdrawal (EDC2W) form available from the Student Enrolment and Information Centre, and on the Wintec website. - b) Students receiving a student loan or allowance and withdraw from a programme or module must contact Study Link 0800 889 900 or e-mail: Studylink@msd.govt.nz immediately. - c) Students will receive a full refund if Wintec cancels a module. - d) A refund of tuition fees will only apply if the date of withdrawal occurs before the 10% point of the programme or module duration.
-The date of withdrawal is the date that Winter receives written notification of the withdrawal. - e) Where a student has not attended a module or programme at all a withdrawal may be processed by the School or Centre as part of the verification of attendance process. - f) An administration charge will be withheld from the amount refunded. - g) There will be no administration charge if students are transferring to another programme or module within Wintec. - h) Refunds of departmental fees (i.e. independent activity fees, sundry fees) are at the discretion of each Centre Director or Head of School. - i) After 10% of the programme or module, a refund will only be considered for medical or compassionate circumstances, or where the student is unable to meet the requirements of Wintec's Child Protection policy.
-Supporting documentation must be provided (e.g. medical certificate) to the Centre Director or Head of School for approval of the refund.
+- a) If a student wishes to withdraw from any Wintec programme or module, they must notify SEIC in writing by completing a Change to Enrolment and Withdrawal Form available on the Wintec website. - b) Students receiving a student loan or allowance and withdraw from a programme or module must contact Study Link 0800 889 900 or e-mail: Studylink@msd.govt.nz immediately. - c) Students will receive a full refund if Wintec cancels a module. - d) A refund of tuition fees will only apply if the date of withdrawal occurs before the 10% point of the programme or module duration.
+The date of withdrawal is the date SEIC receives written notification of the withdrawal via the online Change to Enrolment and Withdrawal form - this date will also be verified against the last recorded date the student attended a class. - e) Where a student has not attended a module or programme at all, or fails to participate, a withdrawal may be processed by the School or Centre as part of the verification of attendance process. - f) An administration charge will be withheld from the amount refunded. - g) There will be no administration charge if students are transferring to another programme or module within Wintec. - h) Refunds of departmental fees (i.e. independent activity fees, sundry fees) are at the discretion of each Centre Director or Head of School. - i) After 10% of the programme or module, a refund will only be considered by the Dean or Chief Financial Officer for medical or compassionate circumstances or where the student is unable to meet the requirements of Wintec's Child Protection policy.
+Supporting documentation must be provided (e.g. medical certificate) to the Centre Director or Head of School if a refund is sought.